 Common Challenges and Troubleshooting

-Bucket time can present challenges; learners may get overstimulated or bored.
-Understand that behaviour communicates needs, like sensory overload (Hughes, 2011).
-Do not abandon bucket time when issues occur.
-Adapt it: reduce stimulation, shorten tasks, or select a quieter activity (Kern et al., 1998).
+Bucket time can bring challenges.
+Learners may become overstimulated or bored.
+Remember that behaviour can communicate needs, such as sensory overload Do not abandon bucket time when issues occur.

-Learners might not join in at first.
+Learners can not join in at first.
 Gernsbacher (attention in autism) found this is often sensory, not defiance.
 Try short, two to three minute sessions.
 Let learners watch; peripheral attention still helps them (Gernsbacher).

 Unplanned schedule changes can ruin bucket time.
 Prepare quick backup activities for different group sizes.
 Use visual cues for bucket time changes.
-This helps learners with autism handle uncertainty (Koegel et al., 2003).
-This also maintains the activity's reward, say researchers (Carr & Newsom, 1985).

 ASD Strategy Crib Sheet